mdn/content/files/en-us/glossary/throttle/index.md

 {{GlossarySidebar}}

-**Throttling** originally means to slow down the rate of fluid flow through obstruction.
-In the context of programming, it refers to slowing down a process such that an operation can only be performed at a certain maximum rate.
+**Throttling** originally meant slowing down the rate of fluid flow using an obstruction.
+In the context of programming, it refers to slowing down a process such that an operation can only be performed at a certain rate.

 Throttling is very similar to {{glossary("debounce", "debouncing")}}.
 The key difference is that when invocations happen continuously, throttling ensures that the operation is still performed at a certain maximum rate, while debouncing waits indefinitely until the invocations stop for a certain amount of time.